LIRR Map: Routes, Stops & Service Information

 LIRR is strategically connected to other major transit systems, making it one of the most convenient commuter options in the region.

-One of the LIRR’s biggest advantages is connectivity; it connects to New York City’s subway system, regional bus networks and ferry services.
-Transfer hubs at Jamaica Station, Atlantic Terminal and Hicksville allow passengers to switch among various L.I.R.R. branches, subway lines and local bus routes, facilitating travel throughout the metropolitan region.
-The recent opening of Grand Central Madison has added greatly to access to the East Side of Manhattan, relieving some congestion on Penn Station and giving commuters more flexibility in planning trips.
+One of the LIRR’s biggest advantages is connectivity; it connects to New York City’s subway system, regional bus network, and ferry services.
+Transfer hubs at Jamaica Station, Atlantic Terminal, and Hicksville allow passengers to switch among various L.I.R.R. branches, subway liness and local bus routes, facilitating travel throughout the metropolitan region.
+The recent opening of Grand Central Madison has hagreatly addedly to access to the East Side of Manhattan, relieving some congestion on Penn Station and giving commuters more flexibility in planning trips.

 Major Transfer Stations & Connections